krishnanunnir/django-mcq/README.md

 * Another model class for defining departments.
 * Another model class for storing test scores.
 * The newly created model classes have been registered at admin.py.

+*  Added April 8-13th 2017

 * @login_required not working.
+* Added a helper  function test_authentication in mcqfoss/helper.py
+* Checks if user have permission to access to test